simon-donike/Remote-Sensing-SRGAN/README.md

 ## Inference
 The 'predict_S2_tile' performs automated Super-Resolution of a whole Sentinel-2 tile.
 The code in question is still under development, but operational in the context of this repo.
-Compiled in the folder *utils/sr_s2_utils*, the code creates a stacked copy of the RGB-NIR bands extracted from the .SAFE structure downloaded form Sentinel Hub.
+Compiled in the folder *utils/sr_s2_utils*, the code creates a stacked copy of the RGB-NIR bands extracted from the .SAFE structure downloaded from Sentinel Hub.
 The image is iteratively super-resoved via the *predict* method of the SRGAN model, which instanciates a placeholder tif on the disk and writes the SR images into it.
 The images are overlapped and averaged to reduce patching artifacts.
 More information can be found in the docstrings of the *utils/sr_s2_utils/main* functions.

 ## Pretrained Weights
 Download the pretrained weights [here](https://drive.google.com/drive/folders/1RcU3EQnJ7O6fYf8Zr7kqN-KCnFhsTYCa?usp=sharing) and put them in the logs/curated_ckpts folder.
 Check the experiments below to chose the right pretrained checkpoint for your purpose.
 If SR is to be performed on different regions, I strongly recommend finetuning.